CDLQuantum2020-RBM-Team3/CohortProject_2020/Project_1_RBM_and_Tomography/Business_Application.md

 **Market Opportunity:** The Boston Consulting Group predicts that quantum simulations could represent an addressable market in pharmaceuticals of up to **$20 billion** by 2030 with **another $7 billion** coming from chemicals, materials science, and other materials science–intensive industries.

-**Target Customers:** Pharmaceutical, chemical, and materials science companies with a large investment in R&D
+**Target Customers:** Pharmaceutical, chemical, and materials science companies with high R&D costs, who closely align innovation with business strategy

 - Big Pharma
     - Pfizer